EvanJayChou/marl_robotics/README.md

 Developed by Evan Chou

-*Inspired by Disney Research's BDX Droids*
+*Inspired by NVIDIA, Google Deepmind, and Disney Research's BDX Droids*